learn-co-curriculum/cssi-1.5-css-basics/README.md

 So far, all we’ve been able to do is put content on a page with HTML to make some ugly looking websites.
 So how do we actually make our sites stuff look good?
 CSS!
 CSS stands for Cascading Style Sheets.
 We write CSS in separate files, so that each file of our web site does one job and one job only.

-#Code-Along-Setup
-+ On your desktop create a new folder by going to the top right of your computer and clicking "File New Folder"
-+ Rename the folder my_profile_project
-+ Drag your my_profile.html file from the desktop into your my_profile_project folder
-+ Click into your my_profile_project and your finder window should pop up
-+ Create a new file called style.css

 #Linking our Stylesheet
 We write our CSS in a separate file.
 Each html page must include a reference to the external style sheet file.
 The link below should be between the `<head>,</head>` tags
 ```